At Holy Spirit College, Bellambi, our curriculum represents a well rounded education in keeping with our Catholic Values.

 • Mathematics Extension 1

 We also run an elective course in year 10 “Investigating Mathematics” which has been designed to further develop the problem solving skills of our future Extension students.

 Maths morning tutorials run every Thursday morning from 8am.
 Open to all students who need a study space or extra assistance.

-In Years 7 and 9, students at Holy Spirit College are required to complete mandatory studies of the Australian Curriculum course in History and Geography.
+In Years 7 to 10 students at Holy Spirit College are required to complete mandatory studies of the Australian Curriculum course in History and Geography.

-In Stage 6 (Years 11 and 12) all subjects offered are electives.
+In Stage 6 all subjects offered are electives.
 These subjects include: Ancient History, Business Studies, Economics, Geography, History Extension (Year 12), Legal Studies, Modern History, Society and Culture and Work Studies.

-At Holy Spirit College the languages that are taught in Year 7 are Chinese Mandarin, Italian, Japanese and French.
+At Holy Spirit College the languages that are taught in Year 7 are Spanish, Italian, Japanese and French.